SteveBarnett/Remixing/_thinking/shifts.md

 title: Shifts
 longerform: true
 added: 2024-04-23
-updated: 2024-04-23
+updated: 2024-04-24
 ---

 Shifts in awareness, perspective, things like that.
-Zooming in and/or zooming out.
+Zooming in and/or zooming out, changing your plane of focus.

 ## Remixed, with pointers